 Consumers can also check the lot codes of potentially affected products.
 For more details and for a full list of the affected lot codes, be sure to check out the official FDA site.
 Note that this is not an exhaustive list, and it is being consistently updated as new information arises.

 What Should I Do If I Bought an Affected Product?

-And if you’ve already consumed the strawberries, and haven’t been vaccinated against hepatitis A, contact your healthcare provider to see if you need a hepatitis A vaccination.
-(This can prevent an infection.)
-If you already have symptoms, contact your doctor immediately.
+And if you’ve consumed the strawberries in the past two weeks, and haven’t been vaccinated against hepatitis A, contact your healthcare provider to see if you need a post-exposure prophylaxis (PEP).
+This vaccination can help prevent a hepatitis A infection if given within 14 days of consumption.
+If you have proof that you have already had hepatitis A or have been vaccinated, a PEP is not needed.
+If you have any symptoms, contact your doctor immediately.

 Consumers can also contact 800-518-9865 8 a.m. to 5 p.m.
 PST Monday through Friday with any concerns or questions regarding the recalled products.